U.S. flag

 Genetic Testing

-The NIH’s Genetic Testing Registry provides examples of the genetic tests that are currently available for metoprolol response and the CYP2D6 gene.
+The NIH’s Genetic Testing Registry provides examples of the genetic tests available for metoprolol response and the CYP2D6 gene.

 Therapeutic Recommendations based on Genotype